ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

 6. Clean up
 ***********

-#.
-Remove or rename the offline :file:`index.html` file from your site.
+1. Remove or rename the offline :file:`index.html` file from your site.

-#.
-If the updater could not automatically rename the installer, rename or remove
+2. If the updater could not automatically rename the installer, rename or remove :file:`system/installer/` directory manually.

-   :file:`system/installer/` directory manually.
+.. note: The installer directory can be safely removed after installing ExpressionEngine.

-#.
-Review any :doc:`Version Notes </installation/version_notes>` since they
+3. Review any :doc:`Version Notes </installation/version_notes>` since they
    outline any version-specific changes that you may need to make to your installation.

-#.
-Review our :doc:`best practices </installation/best_practices>` for
+4. Review our :doc:`best practices </installation/best_practices>` for
    recommendations on protecting your installation against common security risks.